-“My career in business development, partner, and client management has spanned across many changes in the industry during the past two decades,” Boland said.
-“However, the objective of my work hasn’t swayed from striving to craft compelling transformation stories for brands — even if the tools by which we get there have evolved.
+“My career in business development, partner, and client management has spanned many changes in the industry during the past two decades,” Boland said.
+“However, my work hasn’t swayed from striving to craft compelling transformation stories for brands — even if the tools by which we get there have evolved.

-According to Boland, our world is only growing increasingly digital, which emphasizes a need for search.
+According to Boland, our world is only growing increasingly digital, which emphasizes a need for a comprehensive SEO strategy.

 “Brands who invest in executing deep personalization and deep-tiered navigation of a site through machine learning understand that it holds the secret to better conversions and higher ROI — measurable from pre-sales to customer support,” Boland explained.